joashxu/NYCSubwayDataAnalysis/report/report.md

 #### Critical value

-I use .05 as p-critical value.
+I use 0.05 as p-critical value.

 ### 1.2 Reasoning

 I am using this test because the samples is non-normal.
-Generally, we use Mann-Whitney U test, if it follow several assumptions:
+Generally, we use Mann-Whitney U test, if it follows several assumptions:

 * The dependent variable is ordinal or continous
 * The independent variable (with rain, without rain) is 2 categorical data